Setup Amazon Cognito Identity for GitHub Actions - Enhanced AuthFlow

 - Go to AWS IAM Console and find the role that was created in

-during Setup Identity Pool. - Add the policy below as a new inline policy and change
+step 4during Setup Identity Pool. - Add the policy below as a new inline policy and change

-and save the policy.- These permissions will allow the GitHub Actions workflow to work with files in the bucket under object prefixes matching claims.
+BUCKET_NAMEin the policy to the name of the bucket created instep 1and save the policy.- These permissions will allow the GitHub Actions workflow to work with files in the bucket under object prefixes matching claims.

 {